Confessions of a racing sausage

 When I was 18, I made "SportsCenter."
 Well, at least half of me did.
 My legs, to be exact.

 I was racing as the Bratwurst in the sixth inning then-Klements sausage race, and as we passed the visitor's dugout, Cardinals catcher Jason LaRue trotted out in front of our flock of fleet frankfurters.
 We narrowly ducked and dodged each other; he went behind the plate, and I went on to finish in a distant second place to the Chorizo.
 Later in the night, I found my scrawny legs on SportsCenter's Not Top 10, my own secret pride (or shame, depending on how you look at it).

 See, for three years, starting in high school and ending my sophomore year of college, I was a proud member of the Milwaukee Brewers Brew Crew.
 The job mostly entails doing odd jobs of various levels of boredom around the stadium.
 But the main draw of the gig – other than getting essentially paid to go to games – was, every so often, getting to compete in the sixth inning sausage race.

 It's the ultimate fun factoid to bust out during icebreakers, and it always results in a pile of questions from Brewers fans (or merely fans of racing meat products).
-So before the first race of 2017 kicks off, it only seems fitting to share how the sausage (race) is made.
+So while we're all waiting for the season to start – hopefully sooner than later – it only seems fitting to share how the sausage (race) is made.